Credential: Ontario College Diploma

 Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may also be considered for admission; refer to the Credit Transfer Centre website for details:

-It is required that students have Level HCP CPR and Standard First Aid upon registration to the program (On-line courses are not acceptable).
+Students are required to have Level HCP CPR and Standard First Aid on admission to the program (on-line courses are not acceptable).
 It is the student's responsibility to renew their Level HCP CPR certification annually while in the Program.
 Students are asked to submit a copy of their current Level HCP CPR and Standard First Aid certificate to the coordinator of the program at registration.

 2 Communications Courses